-At the Company's annual general meeting held September 22, 2023, the Shareholders approved the replacement of the Company's existing fixed stock option plan and long term incentive plan with an omnibus share incentive plan (the "Share Incentive Plan" under which the Directors were authorized to grant options to purchase up to 12,707,605 (together with any other incentive awards) of the Company's common shares from time to time.
+At the Company's annual general meeting held September 27, 2024, the Shareholders ratified the Company's omnibus share incentive plan (the "Share Incentive Plan") under which the Directors were authorized to grant options to purchase up to 15,045,158 (together with any other incentive awards) of the Company's common shares from time to time.

-The Company is proposing amendments to the Share Incentive Plan further described below at "Approval of Amendments to Share Incentive Plan" to increase the number of shares reserved under the Share Incentive Plan to 15,045,158.
+The Company is proposing amendments to the Share Incentive Plan further described below at "Approval of Amendments to Share Incentive Plan" to increase the number of shares reserved under the Share Incentive Plan to 15,551,993.